 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Topped with your favorite pizza sauce and mozzarella cheese and baked until perfectly golden brown.
+Top it with your favorite pizza sauce and mozzarella cheese and bake until perfectly golden brown.
 It’s one of the easiest homemade pizza recipes ever and you can feel good about eating it!

 But this amazing protein pizza is my new go-to recipe to satisfy my pizza craving when it hits!
 Not to mention, it’s also a great way to get that extra protein in!